 My favorite caching and speed optimization plugin.
 Works great “out of the box,” but configuring it for further performance is easy.
 I include this premium plugin in all of my WordPress support plans.

 My favorite image optimization plugin.
-It’s easy to use, can scale down large images, and — best of all — has an undo function.
+It’s easy to use, can scale down large images, had an undo function, and — best of all — the image quality is great.

 A lightweight plugin that removes the built-in WordPress emoji functionality, speeding up your page a little bit.
 Needs no configuration–just install and activate.